ekuric/openshift/postgresql/pgbench_test_README.md

 pgbench_test.sh exepects below to be in place and functioning before executing it

-- when executed as standalone script pgbench_test.sh does not require any prerequest For this test case, check below hot to run it
+- when executed as standalone script pgbench_test.sh does not require any prerequest

+For standalone test case, check below how to run it

 - when used as input script for [pbench](https://github.com/distributed-system-analysis/pbench) pbench-user-benchmark script

 For pbench test case, it is necessary to have below in order to make it work

 - installed and properly setup pbench from [pbench](https://github.com/distributed-system-analysis/pbench)
-- installed pgbench ( on centos/rhel it is part of `postgresql-contrib package`)
 - template which supports dynamic storage provision using storage classes

 ### Usage: